-The Identity Finder Management Console can also enable departments to keep an accurate inventory of all SSN data stored on laptops, desktop computers, servers, and other media (CDs, DVDs, tape backups, USB thumb drives, etc.), as part of the requirements of the University SSN Policy.
+The Identity Finder Management Console can also enable departments to keep an accurate inventory of all SSN data stored on laptops, desktop computers, servers, and other media (DVDs, tape backups, thumb drives, etc.), as part of the requirements of the University SSN Policy.

 If you know you handle highly sensitive data regularly, Identity Finder (or equivalent) highly sensitive data scans must be performed and all unapproved storage remediated at least bi-monthly.

 Even you if don't handle highly sensitive data regularly, Identity Finder (or equivalent) highly sensitive data scans must be performed and remediated at least quarterly.

 Information about the standalone (non-Console) version of Identity Finder can be found here.